Tesla Takedown

 Tesla Takedown is a grassroots protest movement that arose in early 2025 targeting Tesla, Inc. and its CEO, Elon Musk.
-Protesters have organized peaceful demonstrations at Tesla stores across the United States, Canada, Europe, and Australasia.
+Protesters have organized demonstrations at Tesla stores across the United States, Canada, Europe, and Australasia.
 The movement urges the public to divest from Tesla by selling their vehicles and shares of Tesla stock, with the goal to economically impact Musk and challenge his political influence peacefully.

 Purpose

 Activist Valerie Costa stated the movement's intentions as "to make a strong public stand against the tech oligarchy behind the Trump administration's cruel and illegal actions, and to encourage Americans to sell their Teslas and dump the company's stock."
 Actor and filmmaker Alex Winter characterized Tesla Takedown as anti-Elon Musk instead of the company itself, with Musk being its "toxic figurehead".

 Background

 The movement arose in response to Musk's involvement in the second Trump administration, which includes Musk's de facto leadership in the Department of Government Efficiency (DOGE) to carry out President Donald Trump's agenda of federal spending cuts and deregulation, and, according to the order that established it, to "modernize federal technology and software to maximize governmental efficiency and productivity".
-Musk played a key role in facilitating the 2025 United States federal mass layoffs.
+Musk played a key role in facilitating the 2025 United States federal mass layoffs and the shutdown of USAID.
 Musk was a senior advisor to the President during his tenure.